 Greeks love holidays.
 All generations enjoy a holiday table loaded with delicious fare, usually combining newer recipes with family favorites.
 The family matriarchs are still responsible for most of the food preparation.

-Easter is a more important holiday than Christmas in Greek culture.
-Spit-roasted lamb is the star of the Easter table, but many other delicacies are traditionally served, such as eggs that have been dyed red and the braided sweet bread known as tsoureki.
+Easter Sunday, which is a more important holiday than Christmas in Greek culture, is traditionally celebrated with spit-roasted lamb.
+Many other delicacies are traditionally served, such as eggs that have been dyed red and the braided sweet bread known as tsoureki.

-Although numerous holiday customs have been adopted from other countries, a recent movement is promoting a return to Greek traditions.
-Although many Greek families have adopted the custom of decorating Christmas trees, some have returned to the older tradition of Christmas boats.
+Although Greeks have adopted numerous holiday customs from other countries, a recent movement is promoting a return to Greek traditions.
+Instead of the widely adopted custom of decorating Christmas trees, some have returned to the older tradition of Christmas boats.
 These are miniature sailing vessels decorated with lights.
 Children sometimes carry them as they go door to door singing kalanda, or Christmas carols.